cvolkmer/fhnw-web-deployment/Readme.md

 The Elastic Load Balancer has been created already by the AWS CloudFormation script.
 You can now check the Load Balancer configuration and container status.

 - In the AWS Console, select "Services" and type "EC2"
-- Scroll down on the left navigation and click on "Target Groups"
+- Scroll down to the "Load Balancing" section on the left navigation and click on "Target Groups"
 - Open the target group called "ecs-roomreservation-service"
 - Click on "Targets" - you will see your 2 container instances which have been launched by the service definition.
-You can also observe their helath status and that they have been launched in different Availability Zones (AZ)
+You can also observe their helath status and that they have been launched in different Availability Zones (AZ).
+They should show up with status "healthy".
       ![Load Balancer targets](images/ecs_service_lb_targets.png)
-- Scroll down on the left navigation and click on "Load Balancers"
+- In the "Load Balancing" section on the left navigation, click on "Load Balancers"
 - In the "Description" field in the middle, you will find the "DNS name" like
     ```
     roomres-ALB-XXXXXXXXXXXX-XXXXXXXX.eu-central-1.elb.amazonaws.com